 They were told to give the first response that popped into their heads.
 90 percent plus got it wrong, and most of them said ten cents.
 What was your first thought?
 Only one person I tried it on got it right instantly, and they taught math problem solving.
 They were able to catch the ball instantly without thinking about it because their auto response was trained for it.

 Now, all animals live in the subconscious.
 But for them it's their form of consciousness.
 They can all learn and alter their auto response.
-They can show emotions like love and hate, happy, sad, depressed, etc. Even cells and bacteria can communicate.
-Don't need human consciousness for any of that.
+They can show emotions like love and hate, happy, sad, depressed, etc. As mentioned, even cells and bacteria can communicate.
+Don't need human style consciousness for any of that.

-Hence consciousness is just highly complex awareness.
-And as I said: awareness is due to auto response in biology.
+Hence our consciousness is just highly complex awareness.
+And as I said: awareness is due to auto response from atoms to biology.
 Interactions cause conflicts, mergers, etc from the atom to the human.
 Conflict causes high energy states.
 Nothing more high energy than war.
 And such states demand resolution and a return to a more peaceful lower energy level.
 Entropy applies even to wars.
+And even to us.
+Play a game of hockey.
+It's high energy interaction.
+You have fun, but you can't play for ever.
+Eventually you get tired.
+You need to achieve a lower energy level or you'll damage yourself.
+Hence why games have specific play lengths.
+How many couch potatoes do you know?
+From atom to human.

 Needs drive actions and interactions.
-Emotions/feelings are an indication of a need or a need fulfilled.
+Emotions/feelings are an indication of a need that demands to be resolved or a need fulfilled.
 They are a result of the sensor information we get.
 See a dragon?
 The emotion is: Run!
 Don't stand there thinking about it or it'll get me!

 So what is consciousness for?
 It's main function is deliberation and teaching the subconscious.
 But I'm not saying they are different separate things.
 It's all us.
 A human is their genetic /biological predispositions set against our specific environments including experience, learning, parenting influences etc. That entire process manifests as our will.
-It's an auto response.
+It's an auto response, and I'll talk more about it as we go.

 All that said, from atom to human everything is auto response.
 Biology has basic needs and have a way to sense them/feel them , which triggers an auto response.
 This system is awareness.
 All biology has awareness from very basic to very complex.
 The more complex the biology the more complex its awareness to the point of consciousness , self consciousness, and human consciousness.